birdnet-team/birdnet/README.md

 Please note that the project is under active development, so you might encounter changes that could affect your current workflow.
 We recommend checking for updates regularly.

+The package is also available as an R package at: [birdnetR](https://github.com/birdnet-team/birdnetR).

 ## Installation

 ```sh